Cruising Resources: Orcas and Yachts

 The Cruising Association note that the majority of interactions have occurred in a water depth greater than 40 metres and the CA data at www.theca.org.uk/orcas/reports (comparative data tab) highlights the increased risk posed by traveling in deeper water.
 Their advice to avoid interactions is to stay less than two miles off shore and navigate in less than 20 metres of water.

-In the southern Spain (Barbate) area, where a number of incidents occured in Spring 2023, it is possible to pass through the area in, or near to, the 20m depth contour.
+In the southern Spain (Barbate) area, where incidents occur frequently, it is possible to pass through the area in, or near to, the 20m depth contour.
 However wind, sea state and tides need to be considered with regard to the possibility of being disabled near to shore or shallows and the huge tuna nets need to be avoided (it is understood to be possible to pass inside the net at the Barbate harbour entrance.)

 It’s also useful to review the CA Orca Project collated library of skippers’ comments on deterrent measures – www.theca.org.uk/orcas/interaction-deterrent-library